pranavghate94/CICERO-Server/Readme.md

-#CICERO Server
+####CICERO Server

-Back-end framework for CICERO using Node.js, PostgreSQL and Sequelize.js
+Back-end framework for CICERO using Node.js, PostgreSQL and Sequelize.

-Providing REST APIs for easy access
+Providing REST APIs for easy access.